QutEcoacoustics/audio-analysis/AnalysisProgramsREADME.md

     -sta    -startdate                                  [nullable`1]       DateTime at which concatenation begins.
 If null, then start with earliest available file.
     -en     -enddate                                    [nullable`1]       DateTime at which concatenation ends.
 If missing|null, then will be set = today's date or last available file.
     -ti     -timespanoffsethint                         [nullable`1]       TimeSpan offset hint required if file names do not contain time zone info.
 NO DEFAULT IS SET
+    -in     -indexpropertiesconfig                      [file]             User specified file containing a list of indices and their properties.
     -con    -concatenateeverythingyoucanlayyourhandson  [switch]           Set this true when want to concatenate longer than 24-hour recordings as in case of PNG data.
 ```